mishael-o/Dapper.SimpleSqlBuilder/README.md

 [![Continuous integration and delivery](https://github.com/mishael-o/Dapper.SimpleSqlBuilder/actions/workflows/ci-cd.yml/badge.svg)](https://github.com/mishael-o/Dapper.SimpleSqlBuilder/actions/workflows/ci-cd.yml) [![Codecov](https://img.shields.io/codecov/c/gh/mishael-o/Dapper.SimpleSqlBuilder?logo=codecov)](https://codecov.io/gh/mishael-o/Dapper.SimpleSqlBuilder)

-A simple sql builder (that tries not to do too much 😊) for [Dapper](https://github.com/DapperLib/Dapper) using string interpolation.
+A simple SQL builder (that tries not to do too much 😊) for [Dapper](https://github.com/DapperLib/Dapper) using string interpolation for building dynamic sql.

 This library provides a simple and easy way to build dynamic SQL and commands, that can be executed using the Dapper library.
 This is achieved by leveraging [FormattableString](https://docs.microsoft.com/en-us/dotnet/api/system.formattablestring) to capture parameters and produce parameterized SQL.

-**The library doesn't do anything special but parameterize the sql, therefore all of Dapper's features and quirks still apply.**
+**The library doesn't do anything special but parameterize the SQL, therefore all of Dapper's features and quirks still apply.**

 ## Packages